tessercat/daoistic-book/daodejing/29/english.md

 Legitimacy.

-That's not something you can change.
+That's not something we can change.

 Progressives are defeated by it, conservatives lose it.